 Brain bleeds are considered to be severe and may be life-threatening.
 Seek immediate emergency care if you think your infant has a brain bleed.

 Finally, if you think your child may be deficient in vitamin K, contact your pediatric healthcare practitioner.
 A lab test can be conducted to determine vitamin levels.

-Vitamin K toxicity is usually due to supplementation.
+Toxicity is usually due to supplementation, in this case.
 Synthetic supplementation can interfere with antioxidant function, which can cause liver toxicity, jaundice, and anemia.
 Otherwise, toxicity is uncommon.

 - Skin rash

 Toxicity in children is usually due to kids consuming a high dose of vitamin K supplements.

 Keep all adult medications and vitamins far out of reach of children.
 Do not leave pill bottles out or open, and store them way above kids’ reach.
 Additionally, kid vitamins are much harder to overdose on and are less likely to cause damage than adult vitamins.

 Furthermore, it is important to remember that diet supplements are not tested and regulated like prescription drug products.
 Problems with safety, contamination, and quality are common with these products, even if purchased from a reliable source.
 Visit the Growing Healthy Together Fullscript page for a look at the vitamin and mineral supplements that we prefer.

 Finally, it can be hard to include the right balance of vitamins your kids need through food alone.
 Therefore, it’s always important to provide good, balanced meals for your little ones.
 Because of dietary differences, families who are vegetarian or vegan may need to rely on supplements for some of the vitamins found in meat and/or dairy.
 Additionally, if your child has bad eating habits, they may require supplements.